ikebrown/django-template-base/README.md

 ## How to use

+**To avoid backwards compatible changes, you may want to fork this repository before including it in your project**

 These instructions assume that you're already using git to manage your project.

 If you haven't already, create a templates directory in your project